Chile

 You can contact the Brazilian authorities at the following link:

-You can contact the Chilean authorities at the following link:
+You can contact the Chilean authorities at the following email address:

 You can contact the Colombian authorities at the following link: